Skip to content

 Just the things worth keeping:

-- the products and interfaces that still feel alive after the first impression
+• the tools, interfaces, and products that still feel useful after the first impression fades

 I also like that a personal site gives the work a shape.